Online Car Stereo Trouble shooting & repair service.

 Distortion / no sound from speaker or speakers?

-Check the balance and fader controls (reset to center).
+Check the balance and fader controls (reset them to the center position).
 Is it one or all speakers?

-Check wiring for breaks and short circuits, or bare wiring touching the metal of the car.
+Check the wiring for breaks and short circuits, or bare wiring touching the metal of the car.

 Send it to us for repair.